Order of Owls: More controversy and splits

 On August 9, 1912, the Grand Rapids "Local Nest" seceded to form the Order of Ancient Oaks, saying, "The Order of Owls is governed by one John W. Talbot and four associates, at South Bend, Ind. who run things to suit themselves and give no account of the moneys received.
 The Order has no legal standing anywhere in the U.S. and is careless in admitting new members."
 This had all come out in an investigation by the Grand Rapids Nest and several other dissatisfied Nests.
 According to the Grand Rapids Herald the Owls had suffered no less than 40 secessions, the revolters taking various names.
 On May 27, 1921, the St. Louis Post-Dispatch reported that 200 members had left the Order of the Owls to form the Supreme Order of the White Rabbits.
 Lodges of the White Rabbits were located in Missouri, Kansas, Illinois and Ohio.

 A Loyal American League was founded circa 1912 in Des Moines, Iowa by William.
 B. Jarvis, a former organizer of the Owls to "combat Puritan intolerance."
 The group didn't seem to last long.

 In 1921, Supreme President John W. Talbot was convicted under the Mann Act.
 He was sentenced to five years in Leavenworth Federal Penitentiary and a $5,000 fine.
 This was his second offense.

 Some supposed Nests operated into the early 21st century in such places as Duluth, Minnesota, Perkasie, Pennsylvania and Parkersburg, West Virginia.
 One alleged Nest in Baltimore, Maryland was raided in 2005 as "an illegal poker tournament."
+Duluth's "Owls Club" continues to exist as an independent continuation of the Order of Owls.